RainiWijewantha/RainiWijewantha/README.md

 ##

-An undergraduate student pursuing a BSc (Hons) in Computer and Software Engineering from Cardiff Metropolitan University.
+An graduated student pursuing a BSc (Hons) in Computer and Software Engineering from Cardiff Metropolitan University.
 I am self-motivated with a flair for innovative thinking and a strong ability to collaborate in team settings.
 I am looking to use my skills in web development.
 I have experience as a QA Engineer.

 * 🌍  I'm based in Sri Lanka.